Siimple-c/Siimple-c/README.md

 - 👋 Hi, Chuka here
-- 👀 I’m interested in SASS, CSS, JAVASCRIPT.
+- 👀 I’m interested in SASS, JAVASCRIPT.
 REACT
 - Code and coffee
 - 📫 How to reach me on twitter:  @knowcode_